 k = F(K)

 The entropy of k shall then be extracted using H to produce keyseed.
-The key derivation function from 12.7.1.6.2 (Key derivation function (KDF)) shall then be used with the hash algorithm identified for H() (see 12.4.2 (Assumptions on SAE)) to derive a key confirmation key, KCK, and a pairwise master key, PMK, from keyseed.
+The key derivation function from 12.7.1.6.2 (Key derivation function (KDF)) shall then be used with the hash algorithm identified for H() (see 12.4.2 (Assumptions on SAE)) to derive a SAE key confirmation key, SAE-KCK, and a pairwise master key, PMK, from keyseed.

-(M67)The intended AKM for the purpose of PMK and KCK size determination (see below) is determined as follows:
+(M67)The intended AKM for the purpose of PMK and SAE-KCK size determination (see below) is determined as follows:

 If an AKM Suite Selector element is not included in the SAE Commit message from the peer and the state of the SAE finite state machine is Nothing (see 12.4.8.2.2 (Protocol instance states)), then 00-0F-AC:8 or 00-0F-AC:9 shall be the intended AKM.